collinbarlage/OpenGL/README.md

 # OpenGL 🔥
-CS432 hw2
+CS432 hw3
 Collin Barlage
-1/31/2018
+2/18/2018

-##HW2 NOTES - Change Log
+##HW3 NOTES - Change Log

-* Moved all vertex and point data to the Shape class
+* Reverted to the 3D sample code

-* Allow for dynamically adding objects

-* Alter shape class to have uniform *and* multicolor shading
+* Abstracted the cuble class to a polyheadron

-* Introduce homogenius points for translations

-* Use timer callback to to animate points and brightness

 ## Features